zwenergy/CPAK2040/README.md

 If you're using the CPAK2040 without the 3D printed case, make sure that you orientate the PCB correctly.
 It's noted on the PCB, which side should face the front of the controller ("controller cable side") and which to the back of the controller ("Z-trigger side").

+Initially, all virtual controller paks will be "corrupted", as they are not formatted as a controller pak data.
+Start a game using a controller pak and hold START during the startup, this will bring up the controller pak manager.
+Here, you can typically "repair" aka format the current virtual controller pak.

 ### Storing behaviour
 The current controller pak's content is hold in the RP2040's SRAM.
 When a write the controller pak happens, the updated contents are stored into the Flash.